How a Trust Can Provide You Privacy

 The Problem

 The problem is that these accounts are public record.
 Anyone who has access to the internet can google their County Assessors website and search your name on the property records.
-This means that in a few mouse clicks, anyone, including someone with bad intentions can find out where you live.
+This means that in a few mouse clicks, anyone, including someone with bad intentions, can find out where you live.

-This can pose problems to people in the public light.
-Even teachers could be subjected to nasty high schoolers tracking down their addresses.
+This can pose problems for people in the public light.
+Even teachers could be subjected to high schoolers tracking down their addresses.
 But it’s a potential issue for all of us.
 Companies can easily search the County Assessor records and add your name and address to their mass marketing databases.

 The Solution